jarnokoetsier/ArrayAnalysis/docs/_pages/ExplainFigure/Geneboxplot.md

   <div class="col-sm-12 px-3">
 	  <div class="jumbotron p-5 h-100" style="text-align: justify">
 		  <h1><b>Gene Expression Boxplot</b></h1>
-		    <p>This boxplot shows the expression levels of a single gene across two experimental groups.
+		    <p>This boxplot shows the expression levels of a single gene across the experimental groups.
 		    Each dot represents the expression value (i.e., log-transformed count/intensity) in one sample.
 		    The colored boxes summarize the distribution of values within each group: the line inside the box is the median, the box edges show the 25th and 75th percentiles (interquartile range).